Assessing your business needs: Value vs. Cost

 A consultant will assess your business realities and challenges, work with you to select the right problems to tackle in the right order, define solution approaches for each challenge, deploy the resources, and deliver on the projects along the sequenced roadmap.
-In the simplest case, this may mean that a consultant helps you refine what it is that you think you need to build in the course of one project; in more complex cases, a consultant may be your partner in a multi-year business transformation roadmap.
+In the simplest case, this may mean that a consultant helps you build a strategic business analysis** **that you think you need to build in the course of one project; in more complex cases, a consultant may be your partner in a multi-year business transformation roadmap.

 You should hire a contractor if all of the below items are true: